vvainola/meson-vs-addin/README.md

 # Visual Studio integration add-in for Meson

-This plugin integrates meson (https://mesonbuild.com/) into Visual Studio and allows:
+This plugin integrates Meson (https://mesonbuild.com/) into Visual Studio and allows:

 * Configure meson options from inside Visual Studio.